Rent vs Buy in Pennsylvania (2026 Cost Analysis + Calculator)

 Methodology

 This guide compares renting and buying using a total-cost-of-occupancy framework.
-Buying-side costs included: principal and interest, property taxes (using 1.8% effective rate as base), homeowner's insurance, maintenance reserve (1% of value annually), transfer tax at closing (amortized over hold period), and opportunity cost of the down payment.
+Buying-side costs included: principal and interest, property taxes (using 1.8% effective rate as Pittsburgh/suburban base; 1.4% for Philadelphia), homeowner's insurance, maintenance reserve (1% of value annually), transfer tax at closing (amortized over hold period — 2% standard PA rate; 4.278% Philadelphia combined rate), and opportunity cost of the down payment.
+The Philadelphia rowhouse example amortizes $14,973 in transfer taxes over a 5-year hold, adding approximately $250 per month to effective cost.
 Renting-side costs included: monthly rent, renter's insurance, annual rent increases (assumed 2.5% to 3%), and assumed investment return on down payment funds.
-Pennsylvania data draws on Pennsylvania Association of Realtors, Allegheny County property tax records, and Philadelphia Office of Property Assessment data as of early 2026.
+All appreciation figures represent historical patterns and are not forecasts of future performance.
+Pennsylvania data draws on Pennsylvania Association of Realtors, Allegheny County property tax records, Philadelphia Office of Property Assessment, and PHFA program data as of early 2026.

 Editorial Note: This article is for general informational and educational purposes only.
 It does not constitute financial, tax, legal, mortgage, or real-estate advice.
 Pennsylvania housing costs, transfer taxes, property tax rates, and local market conditions vary by municipality, school district, and property type.
 Consult licensed Pennsylvania professionals before making housing decisions.